OUR HULA LINEAGE

 Throughout her hula journey, Aunty Ilima additionally credits Aunty Ida and Uncle Siaosi Veimau, and Aunty Sissy Kaio for shaping her into the hula practitioner she has become today.
 Aunty Ilima's yearning to learn more about indigenous cultural revitalization prompted her to return to higher education, and earn a degree in indigenous anthropology from California State University San Marcos in 2019.
 As an undergraduate, Aunty Ilima was fortunate to conduct collaborative fieldwork with local Native Hawaiian, Kumeyaay, and Oaxacan communities.

-In addition to regular classes held at the hālau, has served the Native Hawaiian community, she was the 2018 Director of Youth Enrichment and 2019 Director of Culture at Hui O Hawaiʻi of San Diego and an active current member of 'Ahahui Kiwila Hawai'i O San Diego civic club.
+In addition to classes held at the hālau, she has served the Native Hawaiian community as the 2018 Director of Youth Enrichment and 2019 Director of Culture at Hui O Hawaiʻi of San Diego and a current member of 'Ahahui Kiwila Hawai'i O San Diego civic club.